First, load the rbims package.

 head(interpro_INTERPRO_profile)

 We are going to look for the InterProScan IDs that conform the DNA topoisomerase 1.
-For that we will create a vector of the IDs associated to that enzyme.
+To do this, we will create a vector of the IDs associated to that enzyme.

 DNA_topoisomerase_1<-c("IPR013497", "IPR023406", "IPR013824")

-With the function get_subset_pathway we can crate a subset of the INTERPRO table.
+With the function get_subset_pathway we can create a subset of the INTERPRO table.

 DNA_tipo_INTERPRO<-get_subset_pathway(interpro_INTERPRO_profile, type_of_interest_feature=INTERPRO,